johnnygoblue/treasureIsland/README.md

 ### Supported Options

+* --help, -h: Print a useful help message and exit
 * --captain <"queue"|"stack">, -c <"queue"|"stack">: The route-finding container
 used while searching in the water (default: stack)
 * --first-mate <"queue"|"stack">, -f <"queue"|"stack">: The route-finding
 container used while searching on land (default: queue)
-* --search-pattern <order>, -p <order>: The order of exploration of adjacent tiles around the current location (default: nesw)
+* --search-order <order>, -o <order>: The order of exploration of adjacent tiles around the current location (default: nesw)
-* --help, -h: Print a useful help message and exit
-* --show-path <M|L>, -w <M|L>: Display a treasure map or the list of locations that describe the path
+* --verbose, -v: Print verbose output while searching
 * --stats, -s: Display statistics after the search is complete
-* --verbose, -v: Print verbose output while searching
+* --show-path <M|L>, -p <M|L>: Display a treasure map or the list of locations that describe the path

 ## Output Format